nickwalker037/Credit-Card-Fraud-Detection/README.md

 The logistic regressor trained on and applied to only the undersampled data: 0.91 The logistic regressor trained on the undersampled data and applied to all of the data: 0.92

 As you can see from my results above, the logistic regressor trained on the undersampled data and applied to all of the data had the best results, with a 92% recall rate.
-A very good start for applying the undersampling technique on only a logistic regressor.
+A fairly good start for applying the undersampling technique on only a logistic regressor.

 To Do:
   - Try different classfication models (SVM's, Decision Trees)